 In this article on Agile Interview Questions, we covered some important questions that’ll get you the dream job you’re looking for.
 Think you need a more advanced upskilling?
-You can check out Simplilearn’s Agile Scrum Master Certification Training Course.
+You can check out Simplilearn’s Post Graduate Program In Project Management.
 In this course, we cover how Agile can be implemented, different Agile methodologies, Scrum concepts, and much more in detail.
 The course will also enhance your ability to develop and deliver quality products to customers.

 And in case you have any questions, let us know in the comment section of this ‘Agile Interview Questions’ article, and our experts will get back to you at the earliest.